python/cpython/Doc/library/re.rst

    The regex matching flags.
-This is a combination of the flags given to :func:`.compile`, any ``(?...)`` inline flags in the pattern, and implicit flags such as :py:const`~re.UNICODE` if the pattern is a Unicode string.
+This is a combination of the flags given to :func:`.compile`, any ``(?...)`` inline flags in the pattern, and implicit flags such as :py:const:`~re.UNICODE` if the pattern is a Unicode string.

 .. attribute:: Pattern.groups